codefresh-io/docs.codefresh.io/_docs/kb/support-ticket-examples.md

 1. **Volume-provisioner** pod logs.
 1. **Ebs-csi pod logs**: If there are volume issues and you're using `ebs-csi`, check Ebs-csi pods logs in the `kube-system` namespace.

-> Alternatively, to collect the data from 3 through 6, use the [Codefresh Support Package](https://github.com/codefresh-support/codefresh-support-package){:target="\_blank"}.
+> Alternatively, to collect the data for 3 through 6, use the [Codefresh Support Package](https://github.com/codefresh-support/codefresh-support-package){:target="\_blank"}.

 #### Security concerns